WrathChaos/react-native-modal-2/README.md

 If your modal content isn't displaying correctly:

-1. Check your content container styles
+1. Make sure you've provided proper styling through `contentContainerStyle`
-2. Make sure your content doesn't exceed the modal dimensions
+2. Remember that the library doesn't apply any default styling to your content
 3. Use ScrollView for content that might be too large

 ### Performance Issues